kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 date: 2019-11-23
 featured-image: decorated-plugins-decorator.png
 featured-image-alt: The python decorator used to make the system aware of a plugin.
-#featured-image: decoration-copyright-svetlana-tchistiakova.jpg
-#featured-image-alt: Decoration on the underside of a balcony in Brussels.
 ---

 When I think about how challenging it can be to read other developers' code or even just one's own code months later, I also think about how important it is to develop software with extensibility in mind from the start.
 So that's why when working in python3, I've found myself using a pattern of providing a single location in the code where new plugins can be easily added, and a handy decorator that a developer can use for registering a plugin.